Learn to Love Yourself

 Saying ouch!
 Self Preservation and Protection.
 Healthy Boundaries

 Boundaries are the bottom line behaviour that you will accept.
 This includes your finances, mental, emotional and physical wellbeing.
 Boundaries keep you safe, well, and confident.
-They are also inform others how to treat you, and also keep them safe.
-We do this by communicating how we feel and if harmed take action that protects us.
+They also inform others how to treat you and keep us safe.
+We put boundaries in place by communicating how we feel and, if harmed, take action that protects us.

 Look after your body

 No dream, interest, goal, person or amount of money is worth killing yourself over.
-This is something I have to continuously remind myself of and is a learning curve!
-Long term stress is not funny.
+This is something I have to continuously remind myself of and is a constant learning curve!
+Long-term stress is not funny.
 It suppresses our immune system, making us susceptible to all sorts of illnesses.
 You are in control of your life and your schedule; don’t wait until you burn out or have panic attacks to stop.
 Take breaks, sleep enough, spend time in silence, drink water, breathe.
 You only have one magnificent, incredible body that is doing it’s best for you.
-Health is wealth.
-Take care of it.
+Health is wealth - take care of it.

 Allowing and Expressing your emotions safely

-A range of emotions are normal, if you don’t you are either highly medicated or a sociopath 🙂 Emotions work in different ways to thoughts, in that they need to be validated to be let go of.
-Therefore supressing or trying to get rid of them doesn’t work!
-It takes more energy and we have to find dysfunctional ways of dealing with our feelings which takes much longer to rectify later on.
+A range of emotions are normal, if you don’t experience these, you are either highly medicated or a sociopath.
+Emotions work in different ways to thoughts, in that they need to be validated to be let go of.
+Therefore, suppressing them doesn’t work!
+It takes more energy and we have to find dysfunctional ways of dealing with our feelings, which takes much longer to rectify later on.

-Practice feeling your feelings, expressing them safely (without hurt to yourself or others) and then take them as information about what you need to do to feel better.
+Practice feeling your feelings, expressing them safely (without hurting yourself or others) and then take them as information about what you need to do to feel better.

 Learning to receive

 This is a biggy that a lot of people struggle with and was a big problem for me!
-Healthy relationships are an 50%-50% exchange of give and receive.
-So when we don’t allow ourselves to receive not only does this mean we run on empty and push away sources of suppport, we also reject others and deprive them of the joy of giving.
+Healthy relationships are an 50/50 exchange of give and receive.
+So when we don’t allow ourselves to receive, not only does this mean we run on empty and push away sources of support, we also reject others and deprive them of the joy of giving.

 The right to say no

-Self-love is the right to say no to yourself and others.
-I’ve noticed that anxiety, panic disorder and bi-polar have been the most searched terms on the counselling directory for a long time.
-One of the main reasons we are all so stressed out, anxious and overwhelmed, is because we find it hard to say that small but powerful, two letter word, “No”.
+Self-love includes the right to say no to yourself and others.
+Anxiety, panic disorder and bipolar have been the most searched terms on the counselling directory for a long time.
+One of the main reasons we are all so stressed out, anxious and overwhelmed is because we find it hard to say that small but powerful word, “No”.
 We don’t want to be the bad guy, or be seen as the flaky person, or to be the first person who leaves the office on time.

-The problem is that has catastrophic effects on our lives.
+This can have a catastrophic effect on our lives.
 If we want life to be more than a series of to-do lists and obligations, we have to be realistic about our limitations and honest about what we need to thrive.